 N Release in which a feature is introduced into TS 36.101 [2] or TS 36.133 [3]

-M Release from which onwards (including release M) a feature is release independent.
+M Release from which onwards (including release M) a feature is release independent

+P     Represent the present release of this specification.

 Changes to main sections of 36.307 would be very limited.
 As an example from REL-18 specification which has incorrect reference to REL-17 as it should be REL-18, we replace REL-17 with REL-P. With this change when REL-19 specs are created those are automatically correct and no need to correct the release number.